GT3CH1/sqlsprinkler-cli/README.md

 * `sqlsprinkler-cli`
     - Prints out help & version information
 * `sqlsprinkler-cli --daemon`
-    - Starts the SQLSprinkler daemon
+    - Starts the SQLSprinkler daemon on port 3030.
 * `sqlsprinkler-cli zone <id> <on,off,status>`
     - Turn the given zone on or off
 * `sqlsprinkler-cli sys <on,off,winterize,run,status>`